fbpx

 <

 Vaporizers are different from traditional cigarettes in many ways.
 The industry was initially built on the premise that vaping was an effective and safe alternative since vape oil does not contain tobacco, the main ingredient in cigarettes.
-However, it does contains ingredients with high and dangerous amounts of nicotine that poses many risks to a user’s health.
+However, it contains ingredients with high and dangerous amounts of nicotine that pose many risks to a user’s health.

 Effects of Vaping on Your Oral Health